slsdetectorgroup/slsDetectorPackage/docs/src/installation.rst

     conda config --add channels slsdetectorgroup
     conda config --set channel_priority strict

-    #cerate an environment with our library, then activate
+    #create and activate an environment with our library
-    #replace 2020.07.20.dev0 with the required tag
+    #replace 6.1.1 with the required tag
-    conda create -n myenv slsdetlib=2020.07.23.dev0
+    conda create -n myenv slsdetlib=6.1.1
     conda activate myenv

     #ready to use